PROGRAM: MUSIC IN LIFE, MUSIC WITH LIFE

-From Barbarian Gate-Crasher to Aristocratic Emblem, a Lecture and Recital by Dr. ʻSun Huiʻ Tsun-Hui Hung.
-Dr. Hung will not only be playing the instrument, but she will also be discussing the historical context for the instrument’s role in Chinese classical music composition, poetry, and philosophy.
+A Lecture and Recital by Dr. Sun Hui, Ph.D.
+She will be playing the Erhu and discussing the historical context for the instrument’s role in Chinese classical music composition, poetry, and philosophy.

-Dr. Hung currently resides in the Hawaiian Islands and has developed a unique style combining the Chinese elements of the erhu with traditional Hawaiian music winning her a recent Na Hoku Hanohano Award from the Hawaii Academy of Recording Arts.
-She holds a B.A. in Erhu Performance from the Chinese Culture University, Taiwan, a M.A. in Music Composition and a Ph.D. in Cognitive Ethnomusicology from the Ohio State University.
-Her research interests include the cross-cultural study of pitch processing in music, and speech and rhythm processing in vocal and instrumental music.
+Sun currently resides in the Hawai‘ian Islands and has developed a unique style combining the Chinese elements of the erhu with traditional Hawai‘ian music, winning her a Na Hoku Hanohano Award from the Hawai‘i Academy of Recording Arts.
+She holds a B.A. in Erhu Performance from the Chinese Culture University, Taiwan, an M.A. in Music Composition and a Ph.D. in Cognitive Ethnomusicology from the Ohio State University.
+Sample of her music can be found on her Youtube channel: Sun Hui Erhu.